jialing-wu/Personal-webite/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Engineering Education Researcher currently pursuing my master degree in International Education Policy and Management at Vanderbilt Peabody College.
-I also hold a bachelor’s degree in Mechanical Engineering from Shanghai University, China.
-I am now serving as a Graduate Research Assistant at [Engineering for Us All](https://e4usa.org).
+I also hold a bachelor’s degree in Mechanical Engineering from Shanghai University, China. <br> I am now serving as a Graduate Research Assistant at [Engineering for Us All](https://e4usa.org).